Ahmed Naser Al-Raisi: Election

 The election took place in Istanbul on 25 November with al-Raisi running against Šárka Havránková, a vice president of Interpol.
 Al-Raisi won after three rounds of voting and was elected for a four-year term with about 69% of votes.
 He is the first candidate from the Middle East to be elected president.

 The United Arab Emirates are the second-largest contributor to Interpol's budget, which has led to allegations that the UAE bought the outcome of the election.
 Al-Raisi's part-time role will be mostly ceremonial, a fact Interpol emphasised repeatedly.
 However, al-Raisi seems keen to change Interpol's policies.
 His campaign promise to increase the use of modern technology at Interpol was seen by some as a reference to the electronic surveillance tools used by authoritarian regimes.
 Writing for the Neue Zürcher Zeitung, Ulrich Schmid (journalist) called his election a reason for authoritarian countries to celebrate, as it would further erode the standing of human rights in international organisations.
 The Guardian's Ruth Michaelson characterised the election as a "big soft-power win" for the UAE.

-Tenure as Interpol president
+Tenure

-In January 2022, al-Raisi first visited the headquarters of Interpol in Lyon.
+Al Raisi is a member of Interpol's executive committee.
+In January 2022, al-Raisi arrived to headquarters of Interpol in Lyon as President of Interpol.